87 Best Restaurants in The Cyclades, Greece

 Avli-Milos

-Tables spill out onto the alley at this relaxed Plaka restaurant where the focus is on fresh flavors.
-Traditional recipes are refined but still recognizable.
-This is traditional Greek cooking at its best with confidence in ingredients that taste of the land.
+Tables meander out onto the alley at this relaxed Plaka restaurant where the focus is on fresh flavors, and classic recipes are refined but still recognizable.
+This is traditional Greek cooking at its best with a confidence in ingredients that taste of their environment.
 The personable staff keep things moving, even handing out wine to those waiting to dine.
 It is worth the wait.

 Plaka, 84800, Greece